The Story of WPDS-TV14 Pinellas County Schools Educational Television Station

 The station continued to grow during the late ‘90s, adding many district academic competitions and entertainment performances to its broadcast schedule.
 Community interest grew, and the station created a firm local identity.

 Lunchtime Jam! was added to the weekday lineup in the fall of 2005, and new student-driven content, such as Friday Night Hi-Lights and Teen Cuisine, was added to create a fresh look to the station.
 In the fall of 2007, a new look to WPDS franchise programs – Student Measures, PCS Journal and Digital Learning – debuted, showcasing improvements to the station’s studio.
 In 2008, WPDS produced a two-hour live debate featuring candidates in three Pinellas County School Board races.

 In the summer of 2004, the digital conversion of the station began with the rebuilding of master control and installation of an automated computer encoder and on-air playback system.
 This innovation greatly enhanced WPDS-TV14 's ability to offer viewers a greater variety of programs on its broadcast schedule.

 The next phase of the station’s digital conversion was completed in the summer of 2007 with the rebuilding of the control room and edit suite.
 The final phase of that conversion was completed during the summer of 2009 with the launch of three additional digital channels.
 In 2010, WPDS-TV14 created the student focused Advanced Television Production Studies program, designed to enhance the educational opportunities for students in the field of television production.

-Currently, WPDS-TV14 produces more than a dozen locally produced television programs focusing on education within Pinellas COunty Schools.
-They ranges from the arts-(Spectrum of the Arts), science-(Science Rocks), technology-(Digital Learning), literacy-(Getting to the Core) and ESOL- (Hablemos).
+Currently, WPDS-TV14 produces more than a dozen locally produced television programs focusing on education within Pinellas County Schools.
+They ranges from the arts-(Spectrum of the Arts), science-(Science Rocks), technology-(Digital Learning), examples of outstanding instruction practices (Inside the PCS Classroom) and ESOL- (Hablemos).